RayanZiani/SmmMem/README.md

 - The project is designed around firmware-based access, not a Windows kernel driver.
 - The SMM handler is event-driven; it only runs when an SMI is triggered.
-- `Client.c` chunks read and write operations to match the fixed response payload size (4048 bytes per round-trip for `src/`, 4000 bytes for `mapper/`).
+- `Client.c` chunks `src/` memory transfers to the 352-byte response data field; the mapper stages payload chunks up to 4000 bytes per WMI request.
 - The debug tree is the best starting point when adapting the project to a new motherboard or firmware layout.
 - The mapper's payload hash uses FNV-1a 64-bit for integrity verification, not cryptographic authentication.
 Any user who can reach the WMI method can upload an arbitrary payload.
 - All memory copy and zero functions (`CopyMem`, `ZeroMem`, custom `memcpy`/`memset`) have been optimized to use QWORD (64-bit) wide memory accesses.
 This greatly improves bulk operation throughput while maintaining zero CRT dependency.